-The following discussion of our financial condition and results of operations should be read in conjunction with our audited consolidated financial statements and the notes thereto.
-The following discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those discussed in the forward-looking statements as a result of various factors, including those set forth in "Forward-Looking Statements" and "Item 3.
-Key Information-D. Risk factors."
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our financial statements included elsewhere in this prospectus.
+In addition, the following discussion contains forward-looking statements that reflect our plans, estimates, and beliefs that involve risks and uncertainties.
+Our actual results could differ materially from those discussed in the forward-looking statements as a result of many factors, including those factors set forth in the sections titled "Risk Factors" and "Forward-Looking Statements," which you should review for a discussion of some of the factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis and elsewhere in this prospectus.